-- H. SPHERE OF IMPACT: That area to which a project contributes measurable traffic. - I. TRAFFIC LEVEL OF SERVICE POLICY: Within three years of the issuance of the first use and occupancy permit for a development project or within five years of the issuance of a finished grading permit or building permit for said project, whichever occurs first, all necessary improvements to the highway system within the County's jurisdiction to which the project contributes measurable traffic shall be constructed and completed to attain Level of Service (LOS) "D" or better.
-LOS "C" shall be maintained on all uninterrupted links of three miles in length or more on Santiago Canyon Road until such time as uninterrupted segments (i.e. between major signalized intersections) are reduced to less than three miles.
+F. TRAFFIC LEVEL OF SERVICE POLICY

+Within three years of the issuance of the first use and occupancy permit for a development project or within five years of the issuance of a finished grading permit or building permit for said project, whichever occurs first, all necessary improvements to the highway system within the County's jurisdiction to which the project contributes measurable traffic shall be constructed and completed to attain Level of Service (LOS) "D" or better.
+LOS "C" shall be maintained on all uninterrupted links of three miles in length or more on arterial roadways until such time as uninterrupted segments (i.e. between major signalized intersections) are reduced to less than three miles.